Docs

 when using Hugo templating.
 Adjust the eslint configuration as needed to handle necessary exceptions.
 When adapting someone else’s code, please add a link to the original source to give them credit.

-See markdown rules for more details.
+See Markdown Rules for more details.
 The following rules are globally disabled:

 # | Rule | Remarks |